opalj/opal/OPAL/si/src/main/scala/org/opalj/fpcf/PropertyStore.md

 In case that we have entities for which no analyses are scheduled, it is possible to let the store automatically fill in default values (fallback values).
 Fallbacks are configurable.

 ## Programming Model
-A computation of a property must never stop and wait for the result of a dependee, instead it must collect all dependees which have a refineable property of relevance and give this information to the store when it stores (a next) intermediate result.
+A computation of a property must never stop and wait for the result of a dependee, instead it must collect all dependees which have a refinable property of relevance and give this information to the store when it stores (a next) intermediate result.

 ## Scheduling property computations
 It is possible to schedule the computation of the properties for an arbitrary set of entities.